MarkAllen77/SeleniumJS/README.md

 # Selenium Node using Javascript
 **PROGRAMMING LANGUAGE:** *Javascript on VSCode*<br />

-**INTRO:** *Javascript code using Selenum in handling different objects in a web application.
+**INTRO:** *Javascript code using Selenium in handling different objects in a web application.
 Sample functions were translated from the Playwright code.*<br />

 **FUNCTIONS:**<br />
   &nbsp;&nbsp;&nbsp; HandleInputandRadio<br />